 The idea was to redirect private capital investments and gains to such economically distressed areas.
 The real estate investment projects would create jobs in these communities which in turn would ensure a healthy income flow.
 As a result, these economically backward areas would be a hotbed for transformation, employment as well as economic recovery.

 QOZ investments in return subject real estate investors to several tax benefits and incentives.
 By investing realized capital gains in QOZ, real estate investors can defer or even eliminate tax liabilities on realized gains.
 Furthermore, investment tax incentives provide investors with high after-tax returns which are almost double the traditional real estate investments.
-However, time is of the essence if the investors want to avail every special tax treatment and incentive.
+However, time is of the essence if the investors want to avail of every special tax treatment and incentive.

 Read Lilypads’ article on how Opportunity Zone investments are better than 1031 Exchanges here.